andrewrgarcia/voxelmap/docs/source/index.rst

 Colab Notebook
 ..............................

-We also offer an interactive tutorial through a Colab notebook, click below:
+While we offer an interactive tutorial via a Colab notebook, we recommend using this site as your primary guide instead.
+Please note that the Colab notebook is currently out-of-date and may not reflect the most recent features and functionality of Voxelmap.
+We are continually updating our website to ensure the latest information and resources are available to our users.

 .. image:: ../img/colaboratory.png
   :width: 500